NovationScripts/Multimillionaire/README.md

 In this scenario, the reserve budget is filled to the maximum, and no one else has tokens.
 However, it can be configured so that a certain number of players can make their first deposit for free, using the reserve budget.

+In this version, the economy is the most sustainable, and the reserve budget will be enough for at least 10 Earths for 10 generations.

 **We enjoy doing what we love, and we have a talent for it**.